Frequently Asked Questions

 it too late to save my house?

-to the mortgage company over time.
+company over time.

 My paycheck is presently being garnished due to a collection lawsuit.
 Can